kemokemo/fyne-app/README.md

-# fyne-app
+# fyne app

-This is my first app using the [fyne-io/fyne](https://github.com/fyne-io/fyne).
+This is my sand-box of apps using the [fyne-io/fyne](https://github.com/fyne-io/fyne).